 Qualifying Exam Info

 The qualifying exams are given twice each year, in late January and in late May.
 Students have two chances to pass the exams.
 Students who fail to pass the exams are required to withdraw the doctoral program.
 Typically, these students leave with an M.S. degree.
-Doctoral students are expected to pass the Common Exam by the end of the first year and the Area Exam by the end of the second year.
+Doctoral students are expected to pass the Foundation Exam by the end of the first year and the Area Exam by the end of the second year.